urbanopt/urbanopt-geojson-gem/RDOC_MAIN.md

     - _measures_dir_
     - _files_dir_
     - _doc_templates_dir_
-- Gemfile and .gemspec : Describes the extension dependencies on other gems.
+- Gemfile and .gemspec : Describe the extension dependencies on other gems.
 - Classes and Modules within +lib/urbanopt/geojson+ -

-    Modules that do not require instances for calling the methods:
+    *Modules that do not require instances for calling the methods:*

     - URBANopt::GeoJSON::Helper : Contains methods extracted from the two measures to perform utility-like tasks like - +point_is_shadowed+ and +is_shadowed+.